-In most cases the required functionality will already be available in an ASIC or SoC.
-Examples include many common peripheral interfaces and computational accelerators.
+In most cases all of the required functionality will already be available as part of an off-the-shelf ASIC or SoC.
+For example many SoCs intended for cell phones include peripheral interfaces and graphics accelerators.

 However, in some cases the required hardware function is not available and in this case a decision must be made whether to design a new IC or use an FPGA.
 The decision depends on the following factors: